Connect with us

 Before joining the UFC, Amanda fought in several different organizations.
 She lost her 2008 Prime professional MMA debut in just thirty-five seconds by armbar submission.
 However, this was followed by two consecutive TKO finishes in the same year, both inside just the first eleven seconds of the fight.

-From 2009 to 2013, Nunes fought seven times in smaller organizations such as Samurai FC, Strike Force, and Invicta FC.
+From 2009 to 2013, Nunes fought seven times in smaller organizations, including Samurai FC, Strike Force, and Invicta FC.
 She won five of those fights, of which four were TKO finishes.
-Amanda had built a reputation for finishing fights within the first round, which is one of the reasons the UFC became interested in signing her.
+Amanda had built a reputation for finishing fights within the first round, which is one reason the UFC became interested in signing her.

 Ultimate Fighting Championship